BIOL4110/Group-6-Owl-Migration/README.md

 ## Data Analysis Replication

-We used three separate R files in order to run our full analysis.
-They have been number in order of how to run them,
+We used three separate R files to run our full analysis./n This is all we used along with our data files stored on the OSF to test our hypothesis./n They have been number in order of how to run them,

 1, Temperature_code (notebook)